Saudi Arabia PDPL Compliance: How to Prepare

 The PDPL requires organizations to put in place appropriate safeguards to protect personal data from unauthorized access, disclosure, and use.
 In addition, the law sets out strict data breach notification requirements that organizations must comply with in the event of a data breach.

 The PDPL requires that organizations notify the regulatory authority within three days of the breach.
-Additionally, organizations must provide a full beach analysis and show steps towards future accountability.
+Additionally, organizations must provide a full beach analysis and show steps toward future accountability.

 Transfers of personal information in and out of Saudi Arabia under the PDPL are as follows: